metagenomics/metagenomics-tk/docs/modules/cooccurrence.md

     ```TSV
     ---8<--- "../test_data/cooccurrence/gtdb_large.tsv"
     ```
-    GTDB assignmend of all samples that were produced by magAttributes module.
+    GTDB assignment of all samples that were produced by the magAttributes module.

 === "Model TSV for computing Metabolomics Metrics on Edges"